teracow/googliser/README.md

     $ ./googliser.sh [PARAMETERS] ...

 Allowable parameters are indicated with a hyphen then a single character or the long form with 2 hypens and full-text.
-Single character options can be concatenated. e.g. `-CdDhLNqsSz`.
+Single character options can be concatenated. e.g. `-ACdDEhLNqsSz`.
 Parameters can be specified as follows:

 ***Required:***